A Linear Fractional Transformation Model and Calibration Method for Light Field Camera: Experimental results

-The translation errors along the $z$-axis with respect to the ground truth displacement from the closest frame, derived from the external parameter estimation, are reported in Fig.~\ref{fig:eval}.
-The errors are computed in the same way as reported in \cite{2022mathieu}.
-The relative error $\epsilon_z$ for a known displacement $\delta z$ between the estimated displacement $\hat{\delta z}$ is computed as follow:
+The translation errors along the $z$-axis with respect to the ground truth displacement, derived from the external parameter estimation, and the line graphs for each dataset are shown in Fig.~\ref{fig:eval}(a--c).
+The mean and standard deviation of $\epsilon_z$ across all datasets for each method are summarized in Fig.~\ref{fig:eval}(d) (color version recommended for visualization).